olgam4/nook/README.md

 ## Work in Progress

 Blanc as a software is still wip.
-Some barebones features are available, but the list is sure to expand with time.
+Some barebones features are available, but the list is sure to be expanded with time.

 To request a feature, don't hesitate to create an issue.